eProsima/Fast-DDS-docs/docs/fastdds/use_cases/large_data/includes/congestion_control.rst

 ................................

 The ``basic`` congestion control plugin dynamically adjusts the sending rate to each remote DataReader based on observed network feedback.
-It operates independently per remote DataReader and only applies to **reliable**, non-builtin DataWriters.
-Best-effort writers are unaffected.
+It operates independently per
+remote DataReader and only applies to **reliable**, non-builtin DataWriters.
+Best-effort
+writers are unaffected.

 .. note::

-    Enabling congestion control forces all affected DataWriters into **asynchronous, separate sending mode**: instead of sending a single batched or multicast packet to all matched readers at once, a dedicated packet is sent to each reader individually.
+    Enabling congestion control forces all affected DataWriters into **asynchronous**: instead of sending a single batched or multicast packet to all matched readers at once, a dedicated packet is sent to each reader individually.
     As a result, total network traffic scales with the number of matched DataReaders.
     In deployments with many readers on a multicast-capable network, this may **increase** overall network load.
     Congestion control is therefore most effective in unicast or low-reader-count scenarios.

 .. note::